allhandsactive/drawit/README.md

 - Python 3
 - eggbot_hatch.py (and deps) included in `bin`
 - Python lxml (installed from pip, or as a system package)

+## systemd unit

+Symlink or copy drawit.service to /lib/systemd/system and then enable and start.
+Assumes installation in /srv/drawit and a drawit user.